billroy/notesoup/INSTALL-Heroku.md

 Be aware this free level of service does not include backup, and provides only 5MB storage.
 If you use more than a couple hundred folders, you'll exceed the capacity of the nano tier.
 [Consider a paid plan](http://addons.heroku.com/redistogo), or a local soup.

 The scripts/heroku-start.sh script configures the nano tier of service; edit it if required.

+### Disable Open Signup

+By default, anyone can create a new account on your soup.
+You can restrict account creation to only the system user with this command:

+	heroku config:add nosignup=true

+To re-enable:

+	heroku config:delete nosignup

 ### Administration